Master of Science in Nursing - Nurse Educator

 - Courses transferred must be comparable in scope and subject matter to courses offered in the MSN Program.
 The student will need to provide a course description and the course syllabus for any course requested for transfer.
 A transfer credit form must be completed and submitted to the Graduate Nursing Office for approval upon admission.

 - All courses transferred in must be at least 3.0 on a 4.0 scale.

-- All transfer credits must be certified by the Registrar and approved for the degree by one of the Co-Directors of the Graduate Nursing program.
+- All transfer credits must be certified by the Registrar and approved for the degree by the graduate nursing program director.